Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 The Problem

-Leadership training often fails where it matters most—real-world application.
+Traditional leadership training often fails where it matters most, in real-life application.

 • Too much theory, not enough practice

-• Hard to scale across learners and clients
+• Hard to scale consistently across large organizations

-• No easy way to measure if people were improving
+• Limited ways to measure whether people are improving

 02